 - Maintain your health care.
 Evidence-based monitoring is key.
 Realize that over screening can lead to unnecessary procedures and stress.
 The United States Preventative Services Task Force recommends beginning mammograms at age 50 and continuing every other year through age 74.
 They recommend against self-breast exams.
 You may have personal or medical reasons to consider a different screening regimen; schedule a time to speak with your doctor and determine what is best for you.

 - Reduce exposure to xenoestrogens.
 These chemicals with estrogen-like activity are found in common pesticides and industrial pollutants, and as hormone residues in meat, poultry and dairy products.
 Also work on minimizing your exposure to plastics, and especially food or beverage heated in plastic containers.
 Skin care products are a common source as well, and what you put on your skin gets into your body.
-Use the Environmental Working Group’s research (www.ewg.org) to help you decide on the best and cleanest products to use.
-This includes focusing on organic produce for items listed in the Dirty Dozen and opting for organic coffee and teas.
+Use the Environmental Working Group’s research (www.ewg.org/skindeep) to help you decide on the best and cleanest products to use.
+Lowering toxin exposure also includes focusing on organic produce for items listed in the Dirty Dozen and opting for organic coffee and teas.
 Another common plastic exposure most people do not realize is the automatic coffee brewing craze.
 Pushing hot water through plastic containers increases your exposure.
-Consider more simple, non-plastic ways of preparation like glass or ceramic pourovers.
+Consider more simple, non-plastic ways of preparation like glass or ceramic pour-overs.

 - Avoid exposure to radiation.
 Limiting the number of chest X-rays and CT scans you receive, especially at a young age, may decrease the risk of breast cancer.